Kile-kun/My100DaysSQLChallenge/README.md

 Unlike LIKE and IN operators which are used for Strings, and Mixed of Strings and Integers Respectively, The Between Operation is specifically meant for Numeric Data types.

 ## DAY 5 (AND, OR & NOT OPERATORS)
-In situations where there is a need to combine multiple conditions in a query, The AND-OR-NOT operators are attached to join the conditions of the WHERE Clauses.
+When there is a need to combine multiple conditions in a query, The AND-OR-NOT operators are attached to join the conditions of the WHERE Clauses.
 The AND operator returns rows that meet all the conditions, The OR operator returns rows that meet any of the conditions, The NOT operator returns rows that negate the conditions, it is attached to the ADVANCED OPERATORS (we discussed in DAY 4).